Results 1 - 10 from 22 for echolocation sense in 0.665 sec.

 Ocean Alliance - EDUCATION - Whale Education Kit

 Information: This first lesson in the WHALE Education Program is designed to give students a sense of enthusiasm about whales.
-They will hear whale song recordings, watch a movie about whales around ...
-One reason is that whales possess many traits unique in nature, including vast size, very complex echolocation and communication systems and a tremendous ability to hold their breath and dive to great ...
+They will hear whale song recordings, watch a movie about whales ... reason is that whales possess many traits unique in nature, including vast size, very complex echolocation and communication systems and a tremendous ability to hold their breath and dive to great ...

 www.oceanalliance.org